Jobs & Justice

 - $2.1 million loan and $200,000 grant for the City of Williamston that was used to renovate the public safety center housing first responders and emergency operations;

 - $600,000 for the City of Greenville Emergency Operations Center; and

-- Mor than over $68,000 for Washington County’s Creswell Fire Department to modernize and retrofit its fire truck to enable first responders to provide lifesaving services.
+- More than $68,000 for Washington County’s Creswell Fire Department to modernize and retrofit its fire truck to enable first responders to provide lifesaving services.